Valentine’s Day is just around the corner! — Saturday Feb 14th

-A friend recently asked me to write “a prescription” for her husband to provide more of a certain loving behavior to help her stop eating chocolate so much.
+A friend recently asked me to write “a prescription” for her husband to provide more of a certain loving and thoughtful behavior to help her stop eating chocolate so much.
 I promptly wrote out the prescription on a napkin and handed it to her with a smile.
 The husband later told me he was happy to oblige.
 I started calling him her chocolate substitute!

 - Holding her hand more often

 - Getting the babysitter for Date Night

 - Tackling the garage that she’s been longing for you to de-clutter